Easy Glue Resist Art on Canvas (with Watercolor Paint)

 Tips

-- When drawing with glue you want to have the tip of the bottle almost touching (if not touching) your surface.
+- When drawing with glue, you want the tip of the bottle to be almost touching (if not touching) your surface.
 This will allow you to have the right amount of glue without being too much.

-- If working with young children, give them watercolor paints that you know will mix together well.
+- If working with young children, give them watercolor paints that you know will mix well.

 - You can lightly sketch your drawing with a pencil first if needed.
-Just note that you may end up seeing some of those lines at the end.
+Just note that you may see some of those lines at the end.

 Technique FAQs